glowyjs/dd/README.md

 # dd
-DD package provides var dump and die functionality for JS.
+DD Package provides functionality for console logging, inspired by the Symfony dd() and dump() functions.